BBOXX/nest/README.rst

 Workflow
 ~~~~~~~~

-1. Nest will import all TaskSets from `models/` into one NestLocust, weighting according to --config_file.
+1. Nest will import all TaskSets from `models/` into one NestLocust, weighting according to :code:`--config_file`.
-2. Nest will find all Locust's, weighting according to --config_file.
+2. Nest will find all Locust's, weighting according to :code:`--config_file`.
 3. Run any dependencies e.g. flask webserver for shared data between Locusts.
 (NOT IMPLEMENTED.)
 4. Display weightings that will be used with confirmation prompt (skippable with some commandline argument).
 5. Run Locust with weightings set from config for the Locusts and NestLocust classes